fmc202/MLslopedisplacement_crustal/README.md

 ## How to use

 1. download all the files and put them in the same folder
-2. run the function ALLmodelpredict5.m
+2. run the function ALLmodelpredict5.m in MATLAB

 ## Input for ALLmodelpredict5